mu-semtech/mu-ruby-template/README.md

     rspec

 ## Reference
+### Framework
+The mu-ruby-template is built on Sinatra.
+Check [Sinatra's Getting Started guide](https://sinatrarb.com/intro.html) to learn how to build a REST API in Sinatra.

 ### Utils
-The template provides a `Mu` module with utils to facilitate development
+The template offers a `Mu` module with utils to facilitate development

 #### Mu::graph
 Returns the application graph configured through the `MU_APPLICATION_GRAPH`.